User Tools

 -IRC does not require registration, and allows you to chat under almost any name //(aka 'nick' or 'nickname' in IRC terminology)// as a guest.
 To change your nick, type ''/nick newnickhere''.
 There is a limit on how long the nick can be; some networks only allow a maximum of 9 characters, while others let you go up to 18.+IRC does not require registration, and allows you to chat under almost any name //(aka 'nick' or 'nickname' in IRC terminology)// as a guest.
 To change your nick, type ''/nick newnickhere''.

 -Some servers have nickname registration services, allowing you to keep other people from stealing your nick.
 On Freenode (and many other servers) this service is called **NickServ**.+Some servers have nickname registration services, allowing you to keep other people from stealing your nick.
-On Hackint (and many other servers) this service is called **NickServ**.
+On many networks this service is called **NickServ**.

 You can get a list of available NickServ options with the ''help'' command: You can get a list of available NickServ options with the ''help'' command: